-We also compare the classification performance of our ATR system with that of the template based, Neural-Network based, and SVM based approaches presented in.
+We also compare the classification performance of our ATR system with that of the template based, neural-network based, and SVM based approaches presented in [7].
+In [7], the used neural network is a single-layer perceptron with a quadratic mutual information based cost function, and the SVM is.....
 For these methods, the same training and test sets are used as ours.
-As reported in, for each of the three methods, a threshold is set to keep the probability of detection on the whole test dataset equal to 0.9.
+As reported in [7], for each of the three methods, a threshold is set to keep the probability of detection on the whole test dataset equal to 0.9.
 That is, the classifier first rejects hard-to-categorize samples up to 10% of the total number of test samples, and then the correct-classification rate is calculated only for the remaining 90% of test samples.
 In contrast, when experimenting with our ATR system, no test data is discarded.
-In Table 9, we report the correct-classification rate for the three benchmark approaches, as well as the results for our ATR system, where the all-pair encoding approach and max correlation decoding rule are used.
+In Table 10, we report the correct-classification rate for the three benchmark approaches, as well as the results for our ATR system, where the all-pair encoding approach and max correlation decoding rule are used.
 From the table, we observe that our algorithm significantly outperforms the other three, even though our ATR system is tested on the entire test set.